 Eye tracking heatmaps record users’ eye movements while they look at your post-click landing page.
 Typically, eye tracking studies are conducted in labs where participants wear special tracking devices that accurately measure eye movement.
 Nowadays, eye tracking studies can also be conducted via web-cams.

-By examining where visitors focus on a page, you can place the important page elements such as the CTA button or the lead capture form in the visitors’ natural eye path increasing the possibility of them fulfilling the conversion goal.
+By examining where visitors focus on a page, you can place the important page elements in the visitors’ natural eye path increasing the possibility of them fulfilling the conversion goal.

 When analyzing eye tracking heat map data, it’s crucial to understand exactly what you’re looking at so as to read the data correctly.